itisameerkhan/sap-mm/viva-rt2.md

 Sales Order Stock is a special stock type in SAP that is reserved for a specific sales order.
 It ensures that the materials procured or produced for a particular customer’s order are exclusively used to fulfill that order, preventing their use for other purposes.

+**STOCK IN TRANSIT**

+Stock in Transit (SIT) refers to the materials that are physically moving from one plant or storage location to another but have not yet arrived at the destination.
+The stock is still owned by the sending plant until it is received.

 | **Special Procurement Type** | **Description** |